Does Sweetened Condensed Milk Spoil? A B2B Shelf-Life and Storage Guide

 Once opened (commercial plants):

-For cafés and small operations the same principles scale down: decant to a labeled airtight squeeze bottle, refrigerate, date-stamp, and rotate.
+For cafés and small operations the same principles scale down: decant opened sweetened condensed milk to a labeled airtight squeeze bottle; refrigeration helps preserve texture and best quality, and it typically lasts 1–2 weeks in the fridge.
+Date-stamp and rotate.

 Freezing SCM